malk1510/EE337-Projects/README.md

 # EE337-Projects
-This repo comprises of the project topics I've completed from the required projects for EE 337
+This repo comprises of the project topics I've completed from the required projects for EE 337, written on 8051 assembly language and Embedded C.

 ## Obstacle
 This program generates the Google Dinosaur game on the LCD, with a 'D' representing the dinosaur and a * representing the obstacles that appear.